 In this post, I’ll be reviewing the full “ProPractice Lifetime Access Course” that currently includes 4 levels divided into 2 parts each, technique and repertoire.
 If you’re only interested in the repertoire section of one level, you can purchase just that section alone here.

-I purchased the full course, so this post will cover the full course, so hopefully I’ll be able to answer a lot of your questions and provide you with options that best suit your piano needs.
+I purchased the full course, so this post will cover the full course.
+Hopefully I’ll be able to answer a lot of your questions and provide you with options that best suit your piano needs.

 The course is divided into four levels: Early Beginner, Mid-Late Beginner, Intermediate, and Advanced.
 All of the sheet music and work sheets required to go through the course are either included in the course itself or via link to IMSLP (also free).

 Once you purchase the course, you won’t have to buy any other materials.
 Additionally, students in this course get discounts for a subscription to PianoMarvel (a sight-reading app), Pianist Magazine, and Hidrau Model Piano Benches (Josh’s recommended adjustable bench).

 In addition to the regular sections, there is a “WELCOME & Instructions” section that includes a video on “Where Should I Start?
 Navigating This Course” as well as contact information (he responds to emails promptly and is always gracious and helpful), resources on structuring your practice sessions, music theory resources, links to the members-only Facebook page, and many other helpful resources to get you started.

 If you’re still unsure where to start, I have a few resources on the site (For New Adult Pianists, Picking Repertoire, Finding Joy While Practicing, and Avoiding Frustration While Practicing) and am always happy to help you via email or through a single consultation session.
 I’ll also try to make it easy to figure out your level based on the descriptions below.